 In Level 1 we work at the A1 level of the CEFR (Common European Framework of Reference for Languages)*.

-Term duration 10 x weekly classes, Monday evenings, 6:15pm to 8:15pm
+Term duration 10 x weekly classes, Thursday evenings, 6:15pm to 8:15pm.

 Communicative themes may include: